7 x Things to do in Cairo

 The Giza Pyramid complex is located on the outskirts of Cairo.
 With a height of 139 meters, the Great Pyramid can easily be spotted from the city.
 Pyramids are royal tombs, and Egypt counts 138 of them!
 Discoveries, like mummies, are still done in this area.

 Please: Do not support the use of camels.
-It is easy to get around by foot via the pavement.
+It is easy to get around on foot via the pavement.